 In the event you have a topic you'd like to discuss, and the current topics do not align with your inquiry, you can create a new item by clicking on "+ New Topic".
-In the new modal that populates, you can choose where your topic should exist by selecting from the existing list of categories.
+In the new modal that populates, you can decide where your topic should exist by selecting from the existing list of categories.
 Once you've added a title and a body, click on "+ Create Topic" and following this, you'll see the homepage update with the new topic.

-Through the "Contact Sonar" option you can directly access our Sonar community forum, our Vimeo page, and our Knowledge Base.
+Through the "Contact Sonar" option, you can directly access our Sonar community forum, our Vimeo page, and our Knowledge Base.
 In addition to these self-help tools, you are also provided with the best methods to contact our support team.

 As you navigate through your instance, you may come across an additional option in the Resource Center, titled “In-App Helper”.
 The purpose of this segment is to provide helpful information relevant to the screen you are actively viewing within your Sonar instance.

 For example, in the image below, we have navigated to the “Reports” screen.
 As can be seen in the image, the “In-App Helper” option is available on this screen because there is additional information available for this page.